 OverwriteDatasources: This property holds two options, TRUE and FALSE.
 If the current project and Reporting Server has the same Shared Data Source name, then:

 - If you set this option to TRUE, Report Server will overwrite the Destination data source with the current project data source

 - And, If you set this option to FALSE (Default value), the Report Server will keep the Destination data source.

 TargetServerVersion: Please specify the Version of the Report Server you are using.
-This property has three options: SQL Server 2008, SQL Server 2008 R2 or later and Detect Version.
-We are using SQL Server 2014 so, and we selected the SQL Server 2008 R2 or later option.
+This property has three options: SQL Server 2008, SQL Server 2008 R2 or later, and Detect Version.
+We are using SQL Server 2014, so we selected the SQL Server 2008 R2 or later option.

 TargetServerURL: This property is used to provide the Target URL where we want to deploy the SSRS project.
 For instance, If you’re going to deploy to a report server installed in share point, then provide the site URL.

 In this example, we are deploying to the default web server of a report server native mode so, we are placing the URL of that web server

 Click on the Apply button to finish modifying the project properties.
 Next, go to solution explorer and right-click on the project name to open the context menu.
 From the context menu, please select the Deploy option, as shown in the below screenshot.

 TIP: Please Run the BIDS as Administrator, If you don’t have the privileges.

 You can see the SSRS output window to check for deployed reports